 Dr. Joao Pedro Couto, University of the Azores, Portugal

 Tourism is an expanding economic activity both globally and particularly in Portugal.
 In this work, we examine differences in tourism development among Portuguese regions.
 The results indicate that different levels of development exist in terms of the importance of tourism to the local economy, the dynamics and evolution of tourism, the efficiency levels of business activities, and the sustainability of tourism development.
 This article contributes to the existing literature by proposing and testing a framework to analyze the tourism cluster in Portugal in terms of importance, dynamics, efficiency, and sustainability.
 Considering the benefits of clusters, numerous companies in Europe, including in Portugal, have created plans for increasing cooperation to develop and enhance their competences (Santos, 2007).
 Because of globalization and inherent competitiveness, the intention of these institutions is to internationalize their products and services.
 For this purpose, it is necessary for organizations to replace traditional economic growth models in the form of clusters to enable the development of scale and promote innovation (Costa, 2005).
 Although Portugal is considered an excellent tourist destination owing to its mild climate, cultural and gastronomic diversity, competent services, and skilled labor, the development of collaborative strategies is fundamental to increasing competitiveness, and studies on clusters are scarce (Estevão & Ferreira, 2012).
 Thus, the purpose of this study is to evaluate the importance, dynamics, efficiency, and sustainability of the tourism cluster in Portugal.
 In light of the significance of the tourism sector in the national economy, the goal is to test four hypotheses.
 The first hypothesis analyzes the relative importance of tourism in different regions in Portugal; the second hypothesis investigates the differences in terms of the dynamics and evolution of tourism in these regions; the third hypothesis evaluates whether the performance of the tourism cluster is similar in different regions; and finally, the fourth hypothesis analyzes the sustainability of Portuguese tourism development.
 A cluster analysis was used to classify the regions in terms of the dimensions studied to assess the importance, dynamics, efficiency, and sustainability of the tourism cluster.
 The present study is divided into five sections.
 The first section presents a literature review of the cluster concept and the tourism cluster, with a focus on the Portuguese context.
 The second section presents the analysis model and the hypotheses to be tested.
 In the third section, the procedures, techniques, and variables used to evaluate the hypotheses are described.
 The fourth section describes the results.
 In the fifth section, theoretical contributions, practical implications, and limitations and recommendations for future investigations are presented.
 The notion of clustering has evolved.
 To better frame this design, understanding how clustering should be implemented is important.
 First, it is essential to define the policies and mechanisms associated with the basic principles of the cluster.
 Second, a set of indicators related to the cluster’s creation and operation is required.
-Then, the design tools used to correctly develop the cluster in order to deliver benefits to the economy must be observed.
-Third, the relationships between partners should be strengthened to improve the efficiency of the cluster (Iordache, Ciochină & Asanda, 2010).
-Porter (1998) stresses that cluster theory functions as an intermediary between networks and competition.

 The Influence of Accessibility and Attractiveness Factors on the Development of the Azores Tourism Cluster